sandrofigo/Simple-Code-Generator-Unity3D/README.md

 }
 ```

-Additionally you need a template file in your project which the code generator can use.
+Additionally you need a template file e.g. `MyTemplate.txt` in your project which the code generator can use.
-Value names are case sensitive e.g. if you want to insert the value of the `data.Text` property in the data object you can do this by surrounding it with `{{  }}`.
-Accessing nested properties is the same as in C# e.g. `Animal.Color`.

 ```
 // This is a sample template